Import and process antimicrobial phenotype data from common sources

 source = NULL

-A string representing a dataframe, or a path to an input file, containing the AST data in EBI or NCBI antibiogram format.
-These files can be downloaded from the EBI AMR browser, e.g. https://www.ebi.ac.uk/amr/data/?view=experiments or NCBI browser e.g. https://www.ncbi.nlm.nih.gov/pathogens/ast#Pseudomonas%20aeruginosa.
+A string representing a dataframe, or a path to an input file, containing the AST data a supported format.
+These files may be downloaded from public sources such as the EBI AMR web browser (https://www.ebi.ac.uk/amr/data/?view=experiments), EBI FTP site (ftp://ftp.ebi.ac.uk/pub/databases/amr_portal/releases/), or NCBI browser (e.g. https://www.ncbi.nlm.nih.gov/pathogens/ast#Pseudomonas%20aeruginosa), or using the functions download_ebi or download_ncbi_ast; or the files may be exported from supported AST instruments.

 (optional) Name of the species to use for phenotype interpretation.
 By default, the organism field in the input file will be assumed to specify the species for each sample, but if this is missing or you want to override it in the interpretation step, you may provide a single species name via this parameter.